-I’ve been reading The Guardian’s “Diary of Debtor” blog series with great interest.
-It’s not often that people are open and willing to talk about their debt problems, even anonymously via a blog.
+The Guardian’s “Diary of Debtor” blog series really interests me.
+It’s not often that people are happy to talk about their debt problems, even anonymously.

-In the latest instalment, the anonymous debtor was considering an IVA and then almost out of nowhere a rich relative appeared offering a lump sum of money, amounting to around 30% of their debts, to offer to creditors by way of a full and final IVA settlement.
+In this blog, the writer was considering an IVA.
+Then, almost out of nowhere, a rich relative appeared.
+They offered a lump sum of around a third of their debts, to use in a full and final IVA.

-Full and final IVAs are generally quite rare and I’m sure some of you reading this may be scratching your heads and wondering – why and how?
-Here’s what you need to know about full and final IVAs!
+Full and final IVAs are still quite rare and some readers may be scratching their heads and wondering – why and how?
+Here’s what you need to know!

-For anybody already in an IVA, they would need to speak to their IVA supervisor who would make this offer to creditors on their behalf.
+Anybody already in an IVA should speak to their supervisor, who would make this offer to creditors for them.

-If you are already in an IVA, you will need to speak to your IVA supervisor about changing the terms of your agreement by way of variation.
+If you are already in an IVA, you will need to speak to your IVA supervisor about changing the terms of your agreement.

-Like all repayment offers in an IVA, you would need 75% of your creditors (by value of the debt) to agree.
+Like all IVA repayment offers, 75% of your creditors (by value of the debt) need to agree.

-One important point about full and final IVAs is that the debtor is not allowed to take on more debt, in the form on an unsecured loan, in order to raise the money for this type of IVA proposal.
-Additionally, any arrangement of money from family or friends would require written confirmation that the money will not need to be repaid.
+You can’t take on another loan to raise the money for this type of IVA.
+Also, any offer from family or friends must have written confirmation that the money will not need to be repaid.